dheerajbred/megacloudpy/README.md

 # megacloudpy
-megacloud extractor written in python (ion think this is the easiest way to do it)
+megacloud extractor written in python (ion think this is the shortest way to do it)